devops-success-true/5.Private-AKS-cluster-Terraform/README.md

 Creating a virtual machine in the same virtual network as the AKS cluster or in a peered virtual network is the easiest option.
 Express Route and VPNs add costs and require additional networking complexity.
 Virtual network peering requires you to plan your network CIDR ranges to ensure there are no overlapping ranges.
 For more information, see [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters).
 For more information on Azure Private Links, see [What is Azure Private Link?](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview)

-In addition, the sample creates a private endpoint to access all the managed services deployed by the Terraform modules via a private IP address:
+In addition, this repo creates private endpoints to access all the managed services deployed by the Terraform modules via their private IP addresses:

 - Azure Container Registry
 - Azure Storage Account
 - Azure Key Vault

-> **NOTE**
-> If you want to deploy a [private AKS cluster using a public DNS zone](https://docs.microsoft.com/en-us/azure/aks/private-clusters#create-a-private-aks-cluster-with-a-public-dns-address) to simplify the DNS resolution of the API Server to the private IP address of the private endpoint,  you can use this project under my [GitHub](https://github.com/paolosalvatori/private-cluster-with-public-dns-zone) account or on [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/private-aks-cluster-with-public-dns-zone).

 ## Architecture ##

-The following picture shows the high-level architecture created by the Terraform modules included in this sample:
+The following picture shows the high-level architecture created by the Terraform modules included in this repo:

 ![Architecture](images/normalized-architecture.png)